baksoy/intellijshortcuts/README.md

 - **CMD O** Nagivate to any project class
 - **CMD Shift O** Nagivate to any file
 - **Option CMD M** Extract to a new Method from selected code
+- **Alt Enter** When a word turns red, put your cursor on it and press Alt + Enter to get context sensitive options